threefoldfoundation/blockchain_partners/Digibyte/helm/README.md

 Events:                   <none>
 ```

-You can also SSH via the endpoint listed without using the NodePort,
+SSH via the endpoint listed without using the NodePort,

 ```
 ssh root@192.168.215.86